 In South Carolina, the state imposes a sales tax rate of 6%.
 However, it is essential to factor in the variations at the local level.
 Local taxes can raise this rate by up to 3%, resulting in an average combined rate of 7.49%.

-To see how these local variables and state brackets specifically impact your bottom line, utilizing a free paystub maker can provide the precision needed for your financial records.
+To see how these local variables and state brackets specifically impact your bottom line, utilizing a tool can provide the precision needed for your financial records.

 Every pay period, 6.2% of your income is allocated towards Social Security taxes, while 1.45% is allocated towards Medicare.
-Your employer matches these amounts, resulting in double the total contributions to FICA taxes compared to what you pay.
-However, if your income exceeds $160,200, you will also be required to pay a Medicare surtax of 0.9%, which your employer does not match.
+South Carolina employers match these amounts, resulting in double the total contributions to FICA taxes compared to what you pay.
+However, if your income exceeds $200,000 (for single filers, or $250,000 if married filing jointly), you will also be required to pay a Medicare surtax of 0.9%, which your employer does not match.
+Additionally, your Social Security tax contributions will stop once your income exceeds $182,500.

-Typically, employers cover fifty percent of the FICA taxes for their employees.
+Typically, most employers cover 50% of the FICA taxes for their employees.
 Nevertheless, if you are self-employed or working on a contract basis, you may be responsible for paying the entire amount.

 To visualize exactly how these updated brackets look on a finalized document, you can check a free paystub template for a clear preview of your paystub before creating it.

-Taxable Base Wage for South Carolina is as follows:
+Taxable Base minimum Wage for South Carolina is as follows: Use that while using the South Carolina wage calculator.

 | Year | South Carolina Taxable Base Wage |